tolgaerok/nixos-kde/README.md

 To streamline my workflow, I've also developed a set of personal scripts that assist me with mounting, unmounting, and suspending operations.
 These scripts automate common tasks, saving me time and effort in managing external drives or suspending my system when I step away.
 By executing these scripts, I can perform these operations with just a single command, making my workflow more efficient.

-## Custom NixOS Configuration File with Bluetooth Variables

-As an enthusiast of NixOS, a powerful Linux distribution with a declarative approach to system configuration, I've created a custom configuration file tailored to my needs.
-In this file, I've set specific variables related to Bluetooth devices.
-By configuring these variables, I can easily manage my Bluetooth devices and ensure a seamless experience.

 ## Calling Common NixOS Commands with a Custom Script